 No matter how much I love blogging, or how easily I can get lost in the internet, there comes a time when I need a break from the screen.
 I'm on a computer all day at work, sometimes the last thing I want to do is come home and open my laptop.

-But what to do away from the laptop?
-It seems so much entertainment relies on a digital screen now - even the majority of my reading does - so here's some easy alternatives.
+But what can I do away from my laptop?
+Seemingly all entertainment relies on a digital screen - even the majority of my reading does - but here are some easy alternatives.

 1. Bake up a storm